 Commercial ice dispensers are the most popular models for many break rooms and waiting rooms.
 They allow customers and staff to grab ice without having to bother a staff member.
 Ice dispensers are the most hygienic way for people to retrieve ice.
 Commercial ice dispensers produce between 500-800 lbs. of ice a day.
 Some dispensers also dispense water as well.

 Countertop ice makers are for countertop use, which saves space in small areas.
 Best yet, all these models are dispensers, so users can grab ice without the risk of accidentally contaminating the ice supply.
 Some countertop models come with an ice maker built-in.
 If you need more sizing options, many countertop models can be equipped with a modular ice maker.

 Office break rooms, cafeterias, and waiting rooms can all benefit from a commercial ice machine.
 The right type of ice can help refresh staff or keep customers and patients hydrated while they wait for service.
 For staff, you want a slow-melting cube that can keep drinks cold throughout the day.
 Below are some of the most popular ice types used in office settings.

 How Much Ice Do I Need for My Office?

 If you’re looking for an office ice maker for your break room, the amount of ice you need will be proportionate to the size of your workforce.
 Sizing an ice machine for a waiting room will be dependent on how many visitors you see in a day.
 We’ve made it easy for you to estimate the amount of ice you’ll need with our handy Ice Machine Estimator.
-Here are some of the things you’ll need to consider when sizing the best ice maker for your office.
+Here are some of the things you’ll need to consider when sizing the best water and ice dispenser for your office.